komolafeemmanuel834-cmd/SOC-Analyst-Portfolio/incident-005-Elastic-SOC-lab/Report.md

 * Regularly review dashboards and visualizations to ensure they remain relevant to monitoring objectives.
 * Conduct periodic testing of agent connectivity and log ingestion to maintain data integrity.
 * Expand the lab environment to include multiple endpoints and additional security data sources.
+* Implement role-based access controls (RBAC) to ensure analysts only have access to the data and administrative functions required for their responsibilities.
+* Establish alerting and detection rules for suspicious web activity, authentication anomalies, unusual processes, and other relevant security events.
 ## Lessons Learned
 * Proper configuration of Fleet Server is essential for successful agent enrollment and centralized management.
 * Centralized logging significantly improves visibility and simplifies security investigations.
 * Data visualization enhances an analyst's ability to identify trends and anomalies quickly.
 * Integrating multiple log sources provides a more comprehensive view of system activity.
 * Building a SOC lab offers practical experience with security monitoring tools and log management workflows.
+* Log collection alone is not sufficient for effective security monitoring.
+Collecting telemetry provides visibility, but analysts must also develop detection rules, alerts, dashboards, and investigation workflows to turn raw data into actionable security intelligence.